KourosZanbouri/LyapunovScheduler/README.md

 * **Significantly Lower Throughput** for the best-effort flow (e.g., QFI 7), which is intentionally starved to protect the critical traffic.

 This behavior proves the effectiveness of the stability-oriented approach in maintaining strict QoS guarantees.

 ---

+## Future work

+* **HOL-aware scheduler** Head-of-Line (HOL) delay - This calculates how close the oldest packet is to violating its delay budget.
+A scheduler that prioritizes flows with high "urgency" can provide much stronger latency guarantees, moving beyond just considering queue size.
+This is a feature of very advanced schedulers like M-LWDF (Modified-Largest Weighted Delay First).

+---